 And now we'll focus on the last condition - angle, side, angle.

-At first glance, we might think there's no way to know if these angles are equal, but if we look at how the triangles are positioned, We can see that these angles are actually corresponding angles, and corresponding angles are equal.
+At first glance, one might think that there's no way to know if these angles are equal, however if we look at how the triangles are positioned, We can see that these angles are actually corresponding angles, and corresponding angles are of course equal.

 Therefore - if the angle, side, and second angle are equal, we can prove that the triangles are equal using the ASA condition